Basel II: Implementation progress

 Regulators in most jurisdictions around the world plan to implement the new accord, but with widely varying timelines and use of the varying methodologies being restricted.
 The United States' various regulators have agreed on a final approach.
 They have required the Internal Ratings-Based approach for the largest banks, and the standardized approach will be available for smaller banks.

 In India, Reserve Bank of India has implemented the Basel II standardized norms on 31 March 2009 and is moving to internal ratings in credit and AMA (Advanced Measurement Approach) norms for operational risks in banks.

 Existing RBI norms for banks in India (as of September 2010): Common equity (incl of buffer): 3.6% (Buffer Basel 2 requirement requirements are zero); Tier 1 requirement: 6%.
 Total Capital: 9% of risk-weighted assets.

 According to the draft guidelines published by RBI the capital ratios are set to become: Common Equity as 5% + 2.5% (Capital Conservation Buffer) + 0–2.5% (Counter Cyclical Buffer), 7% of Tier 1 capital and minimum capital adequacy ratio (excluding Capital Conservation Buffer) of 9% of Risk Weighted Assets.
 Thus the actual capital requirement is between 11 and 13.5% (including Capital Conservation Buffer and Counter Cyclical Buffer).

 In response to a questionnaire released by the Financial Stability Institute (FSI), 95 national regulators indicated they were to implement Basel II, in some form or another, by 2015.

 The European Union has already implemented the Accord via the EU Capital Requirements Directives and many European banks already report their capital adequacy ratios according to the new system.
 All the credit institutions adopted it by 2008–09.

 Australia, through its Australian Prudential Regulation Authority, implemented the Basel II Framework on 1 January 2008.

-Global financial crisis
+2008 financial crisis

-The role of Basel II, both before and after the global financial crisis, has been discussed widely.
+The role of Basel II, both before and after the 2008 financial crisis, has been discussed widely.
 While some argue that the crisis demonstrated weaknesses in the framework, others have criticized it for actually increasing the effect of the crisis.
-In response to the financial crisis, the Basel Committee on Banking Supervision published revised global standards, known as Basel III.
+In response to the 2008 financial crisis, the Basel Committee on Banking Supervision published revised global standards, known as Basel III.
 The Committee claimed that the new standards would lead to a better quality of capital, increased coverage of risk for capital market activities and better liquidity standards among other benefits.